- Hi Sam, we had a fabulous time!

-- We stopped off at the new Dolphin Casino on one occasion and the Hollywood Casino (at the Pelican Resort) several times.
+- We stopped off at the Hollywood Casino (at the Pelican Resort) several times.
 Surprisingly, my wife walked away with almost $400 in winnings from the slots!
 She's the lucky one of the family.

 - The rest of our time was spent primarily on the beach at the Flamingo and at Dawn Beach (my personal favorite).
 We enjoyed lunch and dinner at Captain Oliver's near Dawn Beach.
 Another restaurant we enjoy is Tutta Pasta in the Simpson Bay shopping center.
 Our waiter, Leon, who has been with the restaurant for 8-9 years, does a nice job and is entertaining as well.
 We also had dinner at Jimbo's right near by Tutta Pasta.
 It's Southwestern menu may not be for everyone, but they do it well.
 Jimbo himself is a transplant from the Midwestern US and was interesting to speak with.
 One other restaurant of note is the Hideaway at La Vista Resort.
 We liked their simple lunch menu and took advantage of it multiple times.
 Their dinner menu is somewhat more elaborate and well worth at least one visit.